-In the most basic of terms, a brooch is a decorative fashion accessory that is attached to clothes using a rotating pin clasp.
+In the most basic of terms, a fashion brooch is a decorative accessory that is attached to clothes using a rotating pin clasp.
 Once upon a time, brooches were quite an exclusive item, crafted from the finest gemstones and metals.
 This meant that they could only be afforded by the upper classes, and consequently came to symbolise wealth and status.
 Luckily these days brooches are far more inclusive, representing only the brilliant style and taste of the wearer!
 But is there a right and a wrong way to wear them?

 How to Wear a Brooch

-Generally, we are firm proponents of creativity with jewellery, and brooches are certainly adaptable.
+Generally, we are firm proponents of creativity with jewellery, and brooches and pins are certainly adaptable.
 They can be worn in numerous different ways, personal favourites including on scarves, hats, and on the lower point of ‘V’ neck clothing.
 However, there is something to be said for tradition, and with such a rich and fascinating history behind them we feel it is important to honour the ‘proper’ way to wear a brooch.

 What Side Should You Wear a Brooch?

 Traditionally, in formal settings a brooch should only ever be worn over the left breast, to the viewer this would be a right brooch.
 The origins of this historic rule are slightly hazy, however most researchers agree that it stems from practicality.
 Back in the Roman times, togas were predominantly worn over the left shoulder.
 Although the tying and draping method that was used was relatively secure, pins could be used to confirm this- better safe than sorry!
 This practical use continued as time went on, until eventually historians suggest it is likely that brooches became a decorative piece in their own right.